the-real-i9/Backend-Topics-Study/Learn/Databases/ER Modeling.md

 A characteristic of a strong entity type is that <u>each entity occurence is uniquely identifiable using the primary key attribute(s)</u> of that entity type.

+For example, a `User` entity has independent existence.

 > **Weak entity type**\
 An entity type that is dependent on the existence of another entity type.

-A characteristic of a weak entity is that each entity occurence <u>cannot be uniquely identified using **only** the attributes associated with that entity type</u>.
+A characteristic of a weak entity is that each entity occurence <u>cannot be uniquely identified **using only the attributes associated with that entity type**</u>.

 We can uniquely identity each entity occurence only through the relationship it has with <u>another entity occurence who is uniquely identifiable with a primary key - **owner entity**</u>.
+This means, a weak entity type is that one with one or more foreign keys `{FK}`

+For example, `Post` is a weak entity type, seeing that it depends on `User` for its existence.

 # Attributes on Relationsips
 These are new attributes that we derive from the relationship between two entity types.